‘If the rate of change on the outside exceeds the rate of change on the inside, the end is near.’ – Jack Welch

 This presentation looks at some of the data from 2 recent surveys about UAT, one from the UK and another carried out in the US.
 The data exposes some of the common issues and challenges experienced in this area and explores with case studies how some organisations have addressed these problems and made their UAT process more effective, better managed and more integrated with the software delivery and the adoption process.

-In this session, Perfecto's Jose Talavera will dive into how organizations can build a successful test coverage strategy that stays relevant even as the market shifts.
-Jose will discuss an innovative set of test coverage guides that address key challenges and also demonstrate a unique free online tool for testing teams and managers to use to make sure they’re testing on the most relevant devices and OS versions.
+In this session, Perfecto's Eran Kinsbruner will dive into how organizations can build a successful test coverage strategy that stays relevant even as the market shifts.
+Eran will discuss an innovative set of test coverage guides that address key challenges and also demonstrate a unique free online tool for testing teams and managers to use to make sure they’re testing on the most relevant devices and OS versions.

 Audience takeaways:• Learn the key considerations for a winning mobile test coverage strategy